• Skip to main content

 4. Disable IPv6

-Disabling IPv6 is known to help in fixing RDP connectivity issues in Windows 10.
+Disabling IPv6 is known to help in fixing RDP connectivity issues.

 Disable Internet Protocol Version 6 (TCP/IPv6)